Did you know that 2,200 feet under Cayuga Lake, Cargill Deicing Technology mines

 responsible for protecting a resource that belongs to ALL of us: Cayuga Lake—from

 the waves up above to the salt down below.

 Our motto is: Clean the Lake.
 Protect the Lake.

 Want to know more and stay in the loop?
-Email CLEAN at CayugaLakeEANow@gmail.com
+Join our mailing list or Email CLEAN at CayugaLakeEANow@gmail.com

 Click HERE for our Upcoming Events!